5. Controllers

 When happy click: Create pull request this takes you to the merge pull request screen:

-- Require you to invite someone to review your code
+- Invite someone to review your code (this would be mandatory before merging)

 - Have an AI review your code

-- Provide output from a CI/CD pipeline - detailing how regression testing (amongst other things) is doing
+- Observe the output from a CI/CD pipeline - detailing how regression testing (amongst other things) is doing

 - We cover testing later.

-In short the raising of a Pull Request is just the start of what can be quite an elaborate workflow, designed to ensure that only quality code makes its way to production.
+In short, the raising of a Pull Request is just the start of what can be quite an elaborate workflow, designed to ensure that only quality code makes its way to production.
+If certain mandatory steps are not completed, (code-review, clean regression test run, code linting rules etc.) you would not be allowed to merge your code.

 We'll cover more of these topics later in the book.